NRA Firearm Safety Course

 This course teaches the KNOWLEDGE, SKILLS, and ATTITUDE necessary to learn basic pistol marksmanship using a virtual training system.
 Students will learn firearm safety using a simulated pistol with a resetting trigger on a 13′ high definition video screen that will show shot placement.
 Students will also learn the fundamentals of sight alignment, trigger control, grip, and breath control.
 Upon completion of the course, students are awarded an NRA participation certificate.
 Students may attend this course to help them to decide if they would like to follow-up by taking the full length Basic Pistol Course with live fire, or simply learn to improve their marksmanship skills.

-NRA Basic Pistol Shooting Course (phase II)
+NRA Basic Pistol Shooting Course Instructor lead Course

-This course teaches the basic knowledge, skills, and attitude for owning and operating a pistol safely.
-This course is at about 6 – hours long and includes classroom and range time learning to shoot revolvers and semi-automatic pistols.
+Course Info: This course teaches the basic knowledge, skills, and attitude for owning and operating a pistol safely.
+This course is at about 9 – hours long and includes classroom and range time learning to shoot revolvers and semi-automatic pistols.
 Students learn NRA’s rules for safe gun handling; pistol parts and operation; ammunition; shooting fundamentals; range rules; shooting from the bench rest position, and two handed standing positions; cleaning the pistol; and continued opportunities for skill development.

 NRA Basic Personal Protection In The Home Course